numbbo/coco/docs/bbob-biobj/functions/source/functions/index.rst

 The first objective function is partially separable (tri-band structure) and has a local optimum with an attraction volume of about 25\%.
-The second objective functions is non-separable, asymmetric, and highly multi-modal with a low conditioning where frequency and amplitude of the modulation vary.
+The second objective function is non-separable, asymmetric, and highly multi-modal with a low conditioning where frequency and amplitude of the modulation vary.